achimoraites/Food-Blog-BE/README.md

 Deciding what to cook becomes a piece of 🥧!

-Valid `ingredients` are: "milk", "cacao", "strawberry", "blueberry", "blackberry", "sugar"

-Valid `meals` are: "breakfast", "brunch", "lunch", "supper"

-The above options can be extended by adding more options in the respective Database tables!

 so in case you want to cook a healthy breakfast or brunch you could run

 ```bash